amarendar04/UK/IDTACW1/IDTA_CW1_Final_Report.md

 ## 5. Interpretation of Rules

-The top rules identify compound vulnerability patterns that have practical importance.
-One key finding is that sleep deprivation tends to cluster together with overwork and financial stress.
-These problems don't occur randomly—when someone has one of these issues, they're more likely to have the others too.
-This means interventions need to address multiple areas at once rather than focusing on just one problem.
-Another significant pattern involves family history and suicidal ideation.
-When both factors are present, the risk multiplies, identifying a very high-risk group needing immediate clinical attention.
-On the positive side, job satisfaction appears to have a protective effect.
-Even when people face high work pressure, having high job satisfaction helps buffer against depression.
-This suggests that programs aimed at improving how employees feel about their jobs could prevent burnout even in demanding environments.
+The top rules shows clear patterns for combined culnerabilities.
+Issues like less sleep, overworking and finnacial stress appear together.
+Indicating that these issues occour together rather than separately.
+Another strong pattern is the closeness of family history and suicidal thoughts.
+This says a high-risk peoples needing urgent attention.
+One of the positive patterns would be that high job satisfaction reduces the issues like work pressure, showing reluctance towards depression.

 ## 6. Summary

-ARM revealed non-random risk factor clustering: sleep deprivation packages with overwork, family history amplifies acute symptoms, and job satisfaction buffers work pressure.
-Different professional profiles need tailored interventions based on specific compound vulnerabilities.
+ARM algorithms helped in identifying non-random risk factors.
+Various professional profiles need specific attentions based on their vulnerabilities.
+Few patterns are:-

----
+- Low sleep aligns with overwork.
+- Family history increases intensity of current issues.
+- Job satisfaction reduces work pressure.

 # TASK 5: CLUSTERING

 ## 1. Introduction

-The association rules suggested distinct professional profiles—some face multiple stressors, others have genetic vulnerabilities, still others maintain protective factors despite high pressure.
-Clustering tests whether these conceptual profiles translate into real, statistically identifiable groups.
-I used K-Means (fixed cluster count) and Agglomerative Clustering (hierarchical grouping) to determine whether mental health archetypes represent genuine subpopulations or arbitrary categories.
+The association rules gave many different professional profiles.
+Some with facing multiple stressors, and others having genetic vuinerabilities.
+While some others maintaining protective factors despite high pressure.
+Clustering models help in testing if these multiple conceptual profiles actually exist or not in the data.
+K-Means and Agglomerative Clustering algorithms are used to determine if mental  health archtypes actually correspond to a real group of people or some non-existing personalities.

 ## 2. Data Preparation & Scaling

-Clustering uses distance calculations in multi-dimensional space.
-Without scaling, variables on larger scales would dominate (e.g., a 20-year age difference would swamp a 1-point work pressure difference).
-StandardScaler equalized each feature's contribution, ensuring one standard deviation change in any variable contributes equally.
-Label encoding converted categorical variables (Profession: Engineer=1, Doctor=2).
-All 14 attributes entered scaled.
+Clustering is based on distance calculations and grouping less distanced data points.
+Scaling is required to consistently measure distances in data points, such a scaling is done using StandardScaler.
+It ensures that change in each variable's unit standard deviation is same.
+Lable encoding was used to encode non-numeric variables like Profession.
+This is applied to all the 14 attrinutes.

 ## 3. Determining Optimal Clusters (Elbow + Silhouette)

-Tested k=2 to k=10.
-Elbow method showed inertia dropping rapidly until k=4, then improvements became smaller.
-Silhouette score peaked at k=3 (0.423), indicating best-defined clusters.
-Both methods agreed: 3 clusters is optimal.
-Moderate silhouette (0.42) shows groups are meaningful but have some overlap—fuzzy boundaries rather than hard separations.
+These observations were made while testing from k=2 to k=10.
+Untill k=4, inertia dropped rapidly for Elbow method.
+Later improvements became smaller.
+At k=3, Silhouette score peaked, hence indicating best-defined clusters.
+After observing both methods, 3 clusters looks optimal.
+A moderate silhouette of 0.42 indicates that the groups do exist and are meaningful.
+But they are overlapping, showing that the boundaries between them are not clear.

 **Code Implementation:**